 \section{Heterogeneous Operation Periods}

 So far, we have assumed that the values/distributions of key parameters, such as loads and solar irradiation, are identical across operation periods.
-In practice, however, these values/distributions may vary over time due to factors such as seasonality, time of day, and day of the week.
+In practice, however, these values/distributions may vary over time (e.g., by season, time of day, and day of week).
 In this section, we extend our analysis to incorporate this temporal heterogeneity.

-\brown{In our extended model}, each period \purple{$t$} is characterized by a distinct set of parameters: the total consumer load $L_t$, the solar generation per unit panel $G_t$ with associated probability density function $f_{G_t}$, and the utility backstop price $\pi_{\mathrm{u}_t}$.
-Under this setup, real-time markets are cleared independently for each $t \in \mathcal{T}$, and the expected revenues of solar panel investors are determined accordingly.
+\brown{In our extended model}, each period \purple{$t$} is characterized by a distinct set of parameters: the total consumer load $L_t$, the solar generation per unit panel $G_t$ with associated probability density function $f_{G_t}$, and the utility supply price $\pi_{\mathrm{u}_t}$.
+In this model, real-time markets are cleared independently for each $t \in \mathcal{T}$, and the expected revenues of panel investors are determined accordingly.
 In contrast, contract-based markets involve long-term agreements, where consumers rent panels from suppliers once for the entire $\mathcal{T}$.

-\mehdi{Unlike the homogeneous case, where the expected revenue is identical across periods, here the revenues vary across operation periods\brown{.
-Hence,} we compute them individually and then take their average.
-As in the homogeneous case, we then scale this average by \( \widetilde{T} \) to obtain the expected total revenue \( \Pi_m^{\mathrm{s}}(c) \).}
+Unlike the homogeneous case, where expected revenue is identical across periods, revenues here vary by operation period.
+We therefore compute period-by-period revenues, average them, and then scale by \( \widetilde{T} \) to obtain the expected total revenue \( \Pi_m^{\mathrm{s}}(c) \).

 \mehdi{We start by} characterizing the CE of short-term markets and associated revenue for investors under this new setup.